Repligen Co. (NASDAQ:RGEN) Expected to Post Quarterly Sales of $183.55 Million

-Brokerages forecast that Repligen Co.
-(NASDAQ:RGEN – Get Rating) will report sales of $183.55 million for the current quarter, according to Zacks Investment Research.
-Six analysts have made estimates for Repligen’s earnings, with the highest sales estimate coming in at $193.21 million and the lowest estimate coming in at $171.50 million.
-Repligen reported sales of $142.84 million during the same quarter last year, which indicates a positive year-over-year growth rate of 28.5%.
-The company is expected to announce its next earnings results on Tuesday, May 3rd.
+Equities analysts forecast that Repligen Co.
+(NASDAQ:RGEN – Get Rating) will post sales of $183.55 million for the current quarter, according to Zacks Investment Research.
+Six analysts have provided estimates for Repligen’s earnings.
+The lowest sales estimate is $171.50 million and the highest is $193.21 million.
+Repligen posted sales of $142.84 million during the same quarter last year, which suggests a positive year-over-year growth rate of 28.5%.
+The company is expected to announce its next quarterly earnings report on Tuesday, May 3rd.

-On average, analysts expect that Repligen will report full year sales of $820.85 million for the current fiscal year, with estimates ranging from $810.00 million to $828.00 million.
-For the next year, analysts expect that the business will post sales of $946.77 million, with estimates ranging from $894.20 million to $990.50 million.
-Zacks’ sales calculations are an average based on a survey of sell-side analysts that that provide coverage for Repligen.
+According to Zacks, analysts expect that Repligen will report full year sales of $820.85 million for the current fiscal year, with estimates ranging from $810.00 million to $828.00 million.
+For the next fiscal year, analysts expect that the firm will post sales of $946.77 million, with estimates ranging from $894.20 million to $990.50 million.
+Zacks Investment Research’s sales averages are an average based on a survey of research analysts that that provide coverage for Repligen.

-Repligen (NASDAQ:RGEN – Get Rating) last released its quarterly earnings data on Thursday, February 17th.
-The biotechnology company reported $0.81 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.65 by $0.16.
-Repligen had a net margin of 19.13% and a return on equity of 10.58%.
-The firm had revenue of $186.52 million for the quarter, compared to the consensus estimate of $178.27 million.
-During the same quarter in the prior year, the company posted $0.52 earnings per share.
-The business’s revenue was up 71.7% on a year-over-year basis.
+Repligen (NASDAQ:RGEN – Get Rating) last issued its earnings results on Thursday, February 17th.
+The biotechnology company reported $0.81 earnings per share for the quarter, topping analysts’ consensus estimates of $0.65 by $0.16.
+Repligen had a return on equity of 10.58% and a net margin of 19.13%.
+The company had revenue of $186.52 million for the quarter, compared to analyst estimates of $178.27 million.
+During the same period in the prior year, the firm earned $0.52 earnings per share.
+Repligen’s revenue for the quarter was up 71.7% on a year-over-year basis.

-In other Repligen news, Director Thomas F. Ryan, Jr. sold 2,000 shares of the company’s stock in a transaction that occurred on Tuesday, March 1st.
+In other Repligen news, Director Thomas F. Ryan, Jr. sold 2,000 shares of the firm’s stock in a transaction dated Tuesday, March 1st.
 The stock was sold at an average price of $198.03, for a total value of $396,060.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
 Corporate insiders own 1.20% of the company’s stock.

-Hedge funds have recently bought and sold shares of the business.
-HM Payson & Co. bought a new position in Repligen in the 4th quarter worth approximately $26,000.
-CENTRAL TRUST Co raised its holdings in shares of Repligen by 531.3% during the 3rd quarter.
-CENTRAL TRUST Co now owns 101 shares of the biotechnology company’s stock worth $29,000 after acquiring an additional 85 shares in the last quarter.
-Confluence Wealth Services Inc. purchased a new stake in shares of Repligen during the 4th quarter worth approximately $27,000.
-Allworth Financial LP raised its holdings in shares of Repligen by 51.4% during the 3rd quarter.
-Allworth Financial LP now owns 106 shares of the biotechnology company’s stock worth $31,000 after acquiring an additional 36 shares in the last quarter.
-Finally, Simon Quick Advisors LLC raised its holdings in shares of Repligen by 68.4% during the 3rd quarter.
-Simon Quick Advisors LLC now owns 128 shares of the biotechnology company’s stock worth $36,000 after acquiring an additional 52 shares in the last quarter.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+Allworth Financial LP boosted its position in shares of Repligen by 51.4% during the third quarter.
+Allworth Financial LP now owns 106 shares of the biotechnology company’s stock valued at $31,000 after purchasing an additional 36 shares in the last quarter.
+Signaturefd LLC grew its holdings in shares of Repligen by 22.9% in the third quarter.
+Signaturefd LLC now owns 215 shares of the biotechnology company’s stock worth $62,000 after acquiring an additional 40 shares during the period.
+Calton & Associates Inc. grew its holdings in shares of Repligen by 3.2% in the third quarter.
+Calton & Associates Inc. now owns 1,298 shares of the biotechnology company’s stock worth $375,000 after acquiring an additional 40 shares during the period.
+Simon Quick Advisors LLC grew its holdings in Repligen by 68.4% during the third quarter.
+Simon Quick Advisors LLC now owns 128 shares of the biotechnology company’s stock valued at $36,000 after purchasing an additional 52 shares during the period.
+Finally, Greenleaf Trust grew its holdings in Repligen by 4.2% during the third quarter.
+Greenleaf Trust now owns 1,380 shares of the biotechnology company’s stock valued at $399,000 after purchasing an additional 55 shares during the period.
 Institutional investors and hedge funds own 86.25% of the company’s stock.

 Repligen Corp. provides bioprocessing technologies and solutions used in the process of manufacturing biologic drugs.
 It serves through the following product lines: Chromatography, Filtration and OEM Products (Proteins).
 The Chromatography product line includes a number of products used in the downstream purification and quality control of biological drugs.